Department of Mathematical Sciences

 Students in this degree program choose one of the following four specializations: Applied Mathematics, Computational Mathematics, Mathematics Education, or Pure Mathematics.
 Our master's program is designed so that students can complete the degree requirements in 2 years of full-time study.
 Superior full-time students can often fulfill the degree requirements in one academic year when combined with the preceding and following summer terms.

 The basic requirements are to complete thirty semester hours (10 3-hour courses) as described in the Graduate Catalog, and to pass a written Comprehensive Examination.
 With departmental approval, master's students may also complete the degree under the master's thesis option.
 The student prepares a thesis under the direction of a member of the graduate faculty and gives an oral defense of the thesis.
 In most cases, three hours of MATH 699 can be applied to the 30 hours required for the master's degree.
 The oral thesis defense also serves as the student's comprehensive examination, which replaces the written comprehensive examination that is required for master's students in the non-thesis option.

 An advantage of our program is that it offers a variety of transitional

 courses to bridge the gap between undergraduate work and graduate-level

-the early part of your graduate career in a way that is appropriate for your
+start your graduate career in a way that is appropriate for your

 ability and background.
 Here is a brief description of some of the transitional